kevinlaiGH/CA-Hackathon-Term2/README.md

 # NippleJS

-using hover and aniameted class and JS
+using hover and animated class and JS
 ```
 <script>
   var bounceNipple = function(combo, animationName, showAlert) {